MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Abstract

 \section{Abstract}

 Current Vision-Language-Action (VLA) paradigms in autonomous driving primarily rely on Imitation Learning (IL), which introduces inherent challenges such as distribution shift and causal confusion.
 Online Reinforcement Learning offers a promising pathway to address these issues through trial-and-error learning.
 However, applying online reinforcement learning to VLA models in autonomous driving is hindered by inefficient exploration in continuous action spaces.
 To overcome this limitation, we propose MindDrive, a VLA framework comprising a large language model (LLM) with two distinct sets of LoRA parameters.
 The one LLM serves as a Decision Expert for scenario reasoning and driving decision-making, while the other acts as an Action Expert that dynamically maps linguistic decisions into feasible trajectories.
 By feeding trajectory-level rewards back into the reasoning space, MindDrive enables trial-and-error learning over a finite set of discrete linguistic driving decisions, instead of operating directly in a continuous action space.
 This approach effectively balances optimal decision-making in complex scenarios, human-like driving behavior, and efficient exploration in online reinforcement learning.
-Using the Qwen-0.5B LLM, MindDrive achieves a Driving Score (DS) of 78.04 and a Success Rate (SR) of 55.09\% on the challenging Bench2Drive benchmark.
-To the best of our knowledge, this is the first work to demonstrate the effectiveness of online reinforcement learning for the VLA model in autonomous driving.
+Extensive experiments validate the efficacy of our online reinforcement learning framework, which outperforms state-of-the-art IL and offline Reinforcement Learning methods on the challenging Bench2Drive benchmark.
+To the best of our knowledge, this is the first work to demonstrate the effective application of online reinforcement learning to VLA models in autonomous driving.